Tallawarra Power Station

-Tallawarra Power Station is a 440 MW combined cycle natural gas power station in the city of Wollongong, New South Wales, Australia.
+Tallawarra Power Station is a 440 MW combined cycle natural gas turbine generator and a further 320 MW open cycle gas turbine in Yallah, New South Wales, Australia.
 Owned and operated by EnergyAustralia, the station is the first of its type in New South Wales and produces electricity for the state during periods of high demand.
-It is located on the western shore of Lake Illawarra in the suburb of Yallah.
+It is located on the western shore of Lake Illawarra.